William C. Smith Jr.: Crime and policing

 In April 2023, during debate on legislation to raise the age for legal gun possession to 21, Smith objected to a proposed amendment that would allow someone who completed a sentence for illegal gun possession to apply to convert their sentence to probation before judgment after completing a firearms training course.
-The amendment initially adopted in a 27-16 vote, but the amendment was later withdrawn from the bill in a 28-14 vote.
+The amendment initially adopted in a 27–16 vote, but the amendment was later withdrawn from the bill in a 28–14 vote.

+During the 2026 legislative session, Smith supported proposals to raise the minimum age to automatically charge minors as adults from 14-years-old to 16-years-old and repeal automatic charging for less-serious crimes, including abduction, robbery, third-degree sex offense, and regulated firearm offenses.

 Education

 Smith supports the Blueprint for Maryland's Future.
 During the 2017 legislative session, Smith introduced a bill that would ban school suspensions and expulsions in prekindergarten.
 The bill passed and became law.

+Electoral reform

+In February 2026, Smith declined to say how he would vote on a bill to redraw Maryland's congressional districts to improve the Democratic Party's chances of winning Maryland's 1st congressional district, but said there was support for mid-decade redistricting in his district.
+He also predicted that the bill to do so would not move out of the Senate Rules Committee, citing a lack of support for mid-decade redistricting in the Senate Democratic caucus.

 Environment

 In February 2021, Smith wrote to Maryland Transportation Secretary Greg Slater and Environment Secretary Ben Grumbles to express concerns with proposed changes to the state's vehicle emissions testing program.
 In April, he introduced an amendment to the Clean Cars Act to block the proposed changes, which was added to the bill by the Maryland Senate.